 Making Ahead

 I don’t recommend making this salad ahead of time.
-The water from the cucumbers will make the dressing very thin.
+The water from the cucumbers will makes the dressing very thin.
 Given how quick it is, I would suggest making it right before serving.
+That said, I still do enjoy the leftovers of this salad.

 Asian Cucumber Salad is the Perfect Side